 Students will write a term paper between five and eight pages in length.
 It will be double-spaced, and employ a ten, eleven or twelve font.
-Essays will concern a particular theme or event within the scope of the course, and the assignment will be fully explained during class.
+Each paper will concern a particular theme or event within the scope of the course, and will be fully explained during class.
 The paper will represent 25% of the total course grade.
 It, with exams, will be graded on a scale of 100 points.
 No curve grading is employed.
 The due date for the paper is expressed in the class schedule of reading and exams below.
 Late papers will lose five points for every day late, including the day they are due.
-Those who are late for writing tutorial will lose an automatic 10 points, and those absent from writing tutorial will lose 25 points.
-Please note that the paper is due at the beginning of class on the due day.
+Please note that the paper is due at the beginning of class on the due day, and will lose ten points if not submitted on time.
 Writing groups will be employed to help students better understand the editorial process.

-Each week, with the exception of the week of the midterm, students will take a guiz on a day nominated by the instructor.
-These will cover the assigned reading for week.
-The two lowest guiz grades will be discarded before an overall average is generated.
-There are no make-ups for missed guizzes.
-If you miss a guiz, you receive an automatic zero.
-The average of guiz grades will represent 20% of the total course grade.
+Each week, with the exception of the week of the mid-term, students will take a quiz on a day nominated by the instructor.
+These will cover the chapter assigned in the texts and lectures for that week.
+The two lowest quiz grades will be discarded before an overall average is generated.
+There are no make-ups for quizzes.
+A missed quiz is an automatic zero.
+There are no make-ups for quizzes.
+The average of quiz grades will represent 20% of the total course grade.

-Students will take a midterm and a final exam.
+Students will take a mid-term and a final exam.
 The mid-term will cover the period up to the week in which it is offered.
-The final covers both the last half of the course, and has a section that is comprehensive.
+The final covers only the last third of the course.
 Each week students will be offered one or two study questions towards the impending exam, and before each a set of terms will also be provided.
 By the week of the exam, six questions will have been offered.
 Two of these will be discarded and four will appear on the exam paper.
 Students will select one of the four to discuss.
 It is therefore imperative that students study three of the six questions offered.
-Additionally, the exams will have a list of nine terms that will include major figures, events, and processes discussed in the text and in class.
+Additionally, the exam will have a list of nine terms that will include major figures, events, and processes discussed in the text and in class.
 Students will select five of these, and offer a date, briefly identify the item, and then briefly explain the significance.
-A list of approximately forty terms will be provided prior to each exam.
-From these lists the instructor will select nine for each exam, and students will choose five from the nine.
-The mid-term exam score represent 15% of the course grade.
-The final exam is worth 25% of the course grade.
+The mid-term will represent 15% of the course grade.
+The final exam will consist of two essays from a set of twelve questions as well as short answers for five of nine terms.
+The final exam scores represent 20% of the course grade.

-The remaining 15% is a participation grade based upon student attendance, participation in discussions and deportment.
-Participation will be explained during the first day of class.
+The remaining 20% is a participation grade based upon student attendance and participation in discussions.